Business Loans

 What Can The Money Be Used For?

-You can use it for almost any purpose.
+You can use the money for almost any purpose.
 These are a few examples of possible uses:

 - Paying tax or VAT.